addu390/addu390.github.io/_posts/2022-03-15-django-postgis.md

 <img src="./assets/featured/geo-django-popeye.png" />
 <p style="text-align: center;">One spatial point to an other — Popeye the Sailor.</p>

-In a prior post, the experiment on hybrid spatial-index to find spatial data points is worth exploring, but the in-memory implementations and the lack of ability to scale make it almost pointless to use it in real-world applications.
+In a prior post, the experiment on [hybrid spatial-index](https://www.pyblog.xyz/hybrid-spatial-index) to find spatial data points is worth exploring, but the in-memory implementations and the lack of ability to scale make it almost pointless to use it in real-world applications.

 In a web application that requires storage and accessing spatial data (co-ordinates), a combination of Django, PostgreSQL (PostGIS), GeoDjango, and Leaflet (or Google Maps) solves most of the preliminary use cases.

 ## The Local Set-up

+- Install Dependencies
+- Start PostgreSQL Server
+- Configure Django Application

 ### Install virtualenv